It is important that the highest levels of care, treatment and support are given to those suffering with mental health problems and their families.

 - Error/misdiagnosis or delay in diagnosis of psychiatric illness.

 - Prolonged or over subscription of inappropriate medication such as benzodiazepines/antipsychotic drugs.

 - Inadequate monitoring in the community.

 - Failure to investigate properly or act on results of investigations.

 - Failing to properly assess diagnose and treat patients admitted to hospital, whether voluntarily or compulsorily under section.

 - Failing to consider physical causes for psychiatric symptoms.

 - Failing to section/discharging/otherwise failing to detain patients at risk of suicide.

-This is an area that we have a particular interest and experience in, with our Medical Negligence team being assisted, as appropriate, by our colleagues in our Mental Health Department.
-We particularly have experience in representing families at Inquests and in civil claims arising from preventable suicides.
+This is an area that we have a particular interest and experience in.
+We are well known locally for representing families at Inquests and in civil claims arising from preventable suicides.